 Properties of 416 and 440c Stainless Steel

 These alloys are martensitic, meaning that they harden with heat treatment.
-Because the 416 alloy is easily machined, it’s used for parts that require a high level of machining and a significant portion of chromium – 13 percent or higher.
+Because the 416 alloy is easily machined, it’s used for parts that require a high level of machining and a significant portion of chromium – 13% or higher.
 This alloy is commonly used for components in electrical motors, nuts and bolts, pumps, valves, washing machine parts, studs, gears, and screw machine parts as well as surgical instruments such as bone reamers, drill bits and staplers.
 These components need to be able to withstand friction over time.

 Similar to the 416 alloy, 440c is martensitic and has a high percentage of chromium.
 After heat treatment, 440c steel has the highest strength, hardness, and wear resistance of all stainless alloys due to its high carbon content.
 However, without additional finishing, 440c may only achieve moderate corrosion resistance, which can be detrimental over the life of a component.